 We often make sense of what happened by investing in the hope that our experience can be helpful to others.

-The Wildland Fire Lessons Learned Center (LLC) staff reads lots of reports.
-In this post the LLC staff members share their favorite reports from 2020.
+Wildland Fire Lessons Learned Center staff members share their favorite incident reports from 2021.

 The (class’s) safety elements have become more robust in my mind.
 Instructing it now, I feel we’ve really ramped that up.
 I feel that’s a factor of lessons that have been learned in the community over time.
 Taking the approach of: ‘Hey, we can do better.’
 Maybe to try and plan for that adverse thing to occur even though this is a training.

 We’d like you to meet two women from the fire service living a life filled with joy, struggle, loss, adventure, and tough decisions—just like many of us.

 As a Korean woman on a shot crew, part of my code-switching strategy was to appear a little less feminine and more masculine.